Dioptas/Dioptas/README.md

 #### OS X ####

-Python and the other required packages can be installed by using a package manager like macports.
-For pyFAI, fabio, and pyqtgraph please refer to their installation instructions.
-(Please note to install pyFAI on Mac you have to use the gcc compiler, therefore use: *sudo CC=gcc python setup.py install* for the installation and please make sure that gcc is not linked to clang, before...)
+Python and the other required packages can be installed by using a package manager like macports or also use a distribution like anaconda or enthought.
+All required libraries can be installed using pip package manager.

 #### Linux ####

-Except for pyFAI, fabio and and pyqtgraph all packeges can be installed using the normal package manager (e.g. apt-get or pip).
-The installation for the other 3 modules is described on their respective website.
-The installation should be straight forward as on Linux gcc is the standard compiler.
+All packages can be installed using the normal package manager (e.g. apt-get or pip).
+The .travis.yml file gives a list of detailed instructions to install a small anaconda distribution specifically for usage with Dioptas.

 Running the Program
 ------------------